Refinitiv/refinitiv-ui/documents/src/pages/elements/chart.md

 line.updateChart();
 ```

-You can change transition animation on the update process by passing a mode.
-You can find more details at [Chart.js API](https://www.chartjs.org/docs/latest/developers/api.html#update-mode).
+You can indicate transition configuration on the update process by passing `mode`.
+You can find more details at [Chart.js API](https://www.chartjs.org/docs/4.2.1/developers/api.html#update-mode).

 ```javascript
 line.updateChart('active');